Simone Biles: Personal life

-Biles was in a relationship with fellow gymnast Stacey Ervin Jr from August 2017 to March 2020.
-She has been in a relationship with professional American football player Jonathan Owens since August 2020.
-Biles announced her engagement to Owens on February 15, 2022.
+Biles was in a relationship with fellow gymnast Stacey Ervin Jr. from August 2017 to March 2020.

+She began dating professional American football player Jonathan Owens in August 2020.
+They met through the dating app Raya.
+Biles announced her engagement to Owens on February 15, 2022, and they were married on April 22, 2023.
-Career-related injuries and health

-In October 2013, Biles had surgery for bone spurs in her right tibia bone resulting in a three-week sidelining.

-In 2014, Biles had a shoulder injury resulting in withdrawal from the March 2014 American Cup.

-In September 2017, Biles opened up about having attention deficit hyperactivity disorder (ADHD) after her medical records were leaked online, revealing that she had been taking Ritalin (methylphenidate), used to treat the condition, during the Olympics.
-Having been diagnosed as a child, she had previously disclosed her condition to the World Anti-Doping Agency and obtained a medical exemption, allowing her to take the medication during competitions.
-In Biles's statement, she said that ADHD is "nothing to be ashamed of and nothing that I'm afraid to let people know."
+In September 2017, Biles spoke about having attention deficit hyperactivity disorder (ADHD) after her medical records were leaked online, revealing that she had been taking Ritalin (methylphenidate) to treat the condition during the Olympics.
+Having been diagnosed as a child, she had previously disclosed her condition to the World Anti-Doping Agency and obtained a medical exemption, allowing her to take the medication during competition.
+Biles said that ADHD is "nothing to be ashamed of and nothing that I'm afraid to let people know."

-In 2018, Biles suffered a broken toe.
-She also suffered from a kidney stone.